Speedway (store): Post-Hess expansion

-Other brands
+Other Brands

 A Rich location on West Fair Avenue in Lancaster, Ohio, in 2022.
 This location closed on July 30, 2024.

-While Speedway had consolidated most of its other brands into the Speedway banner by the late 1990s, Speedway continued to operate other brands following major acquisitions aside from SuperAmerica, primarily for lower-volume locations that remained corporate-owned.
+By the late 1990s, Speedway had consolidated most of its legacy brands under the Speedway banner.
+However, following several major acquisitions, the company continued to operate a small number of alternative brands—aside from SuperAmerica—primarily at lower‑volume, corporate‑owned locations.

-The most notable of these brands was Rich.
-Rich Oil was a discount brand offered by Ashland and initially was retained following their acquisition of SuperAmerica strictly to keep the trademark valid.
-Following the creation of Marathon Ashland Petroleum, Rich was selected for lower-volume stores that basically fit the profile of the original concept of Speedway 79.
-These stores typically only sold tobacco, snacks, and drinks inside and do not participate in the Speedy Rewards program.
-Rich, however, did take Speedway gift cards.
-As of 2024, 7-Eleven is in the process of closing the remaining Rich locations.
+The most prominent of these was Rich, a discount fuel brand originally offered by Ashland.
+Rich was initially retained after Ashland’s acquisition of SuperAmerica to maintain the validity of the trademark.
+After the formation of Marathon Ashland Petroleum, the Rich brand was assigned to lower‑volume stores that resembled the earlier Speedway 79 concept.
+These locations typically offered limited in‑store merchandise such as tobacco, snacks, and beverages, and they did not participate in the Speedy Rewards loyalty program, although they did accept Speedway gift cards.
+As of 2024, 7‑Eleven has begun phasing out the remaining Rich‑branded locations.